sitebay/WordPress-FluxC-Android/README.md

 To add a new endpoint, first add it to the appropriate `fluxc-processor/src/main/resources/*.txt` file, and then rebuild the project to update the generated (Java) endpoint file.

-Note that, for WordPress.com REST API endpoints, the final endpoint will be normalized to include a trailing slash.
+Note that, for SiteBay.org REST API endpoints, the final endpoint will be normalized to include a trailing slash.

 #### Response Models

-Create a class implementing `Response` interface in a corresponding package in `org.wordpress.android.fluxc.network.rest` tree.
+Create a class implementing `Response` interface in a corresponding package in `org.sitebay.android.fluxc.network.rest` tree.

 Prefer using nullable types in response models to prevent crashes when the API changes.
 Map nullable types to non-nullable types (if applicable) when mapping response models to domain models.